ob-d/TRUE.Name.Of.God/T.md

         LOG watchdog.timer === I AM
         Our only TRUE NOT God Lucifer
         AND his Satanists
-        take their Satans name of their
+        take their Satan name of their
         TRUE NOT God AND SpaceX AND off they go.
-        YES thanks for the ireversible damage b
+        YES thanks for the irreversible damage
         AND mind control AND pollution AND ELSE but NO thanks Metaverse AND off you go.
         AND by the way I AM .0 AND goodbye.